mrmxf/opentsg-widgets/README.md

 It has the following fields:

 - `image` - the local or online location of image to be added.

-- `imageFill` - the fill type of the image
+- `imageFill` - the fill type of the image, which are:
   - `fill` - Stretch the image to fill the X and Y axis
   - `x scale` - Scale the image to fit the X axis
   - `y scale` - Scale the image to fit the Y axis